uspgamedev/luasteam/docs/UGC.rst

 .. function:: UGC.stopPlaytimeTracking (vec, callback)

-    :param table vec: The array of workshop items (`PublishedFileId`) you want to stop tracking.
+    :param table vec: The array of workshop items (`PublishedFileId`, more precisely `uint64`) you want to stop tracking.
 (Maximum of 100 items.)
     :param function callback: Called asynchronously when this function returns.
 It is only called if you send between 1 and 100 items.
 See below.
     :returns: nothing
     :SteamWorks: `StopPlaytimeTracking <https://partner.steamgames.com/doc/api/ISteamUGC#StopPlaytimeTracking>`_